DAGWorks-Inc/hamilton/docs/hamilton-community.rst

 Hamilton Community
 ==================

+If you want to bounce ideas, ask questions, or just see what the small community is up to, come find us on discord.

 We have a bunch of channels on Slack that are designed to help you get the most out of Hamilton!

 Slack space name: `https://hamilton-opensource.slack.com/ <https://hamilton-opensource.slack.com/>`_